StrawChannel95/apocalyptic-wonderland.github.io/README.md

 - Navigate to the `Root Directory` (`C:\`, `D:\`, etc).
 - Create a folder named `Modding`, then open it.
 - Create a folder named `Wabbajack`.
-- Create another folder named `Old Old World`.
+- Create another folder named `Old Old World` then open it.
+- Create a folder named `downloads`.

 ### Clean Installation (Steam)